kiwix/kiwix-js/README.md

 entirely offline.
 If your Internet access is expensive, intermittent, slow, unreliable, controlled or censored, you can still have offline access to this amazing repository of knowledge, information and culture.

-The Kiwix browser also works with other content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), but our main targets are Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.
+The Kiwix browser also works with other content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), and has support for [Zimit content](https://youzim.it/)
+(based on the Web Archive format), but our main targets are Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project
+Gutenberg and TED Talks.

 [![Build Status: Continuous Integration](https://github.com/kiwix/kiwix-js/workflows/CI/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)
 [![Build Status: Release](https://github.com/kiwix/kiwix-js/workflows/Release/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)